 11. Orgues d'Îlle-sur-Têt

-The same can be said of the Orgues d’Îlle-sur-Têt.
-You need about as much time to walk the path from the (free) parking lot to the entrance of this nature site as you do to visit it and while I appreciate the conservation efforts, we both felt €5/person to enter was too high of a cost for such a small area.
+The same can be said of the Orgues d'Îlle-sur-Têt.
+You need about as much time to walk the path from the (free) parking lot to the entrance of this nature site as you do to visit it and while I appreciate the conservation efforts, when we visited we felt €5/person to enter was too high of a cost for such a small area.

 So what are the Orgues d'Îlle-sur-Têt exactly?
 They're sandy rock columns along an 800-meter trail.
 They're beautiful and make for a great photoshoot background if that's what you're looking for.

 While we both agreed the visit was a bit too short to make a big detour for, I do want to mention that you get a brochure with a lot of information when you buy your ticket and that the site is well-maintained.
 There are free toilets at the entrance and there are two parking lots – one for cars and one for motorhomes.

 Villefranche-de-Conflent lies at the edge of the French Pyrenees and has made us want to come back to this region to fully explore it.
 Unlike the previous South of France cities, Villefranche-de-Conflent is a tiny town with just a few streets and a fantastic view of the Fort de Liberia located higher up the mountain.